 Airborne dust particles, sticky tree and plant sap, lichen, soot and bird droppings are just a few of the things that can contribute to a build-up of dirt on your panels.
 Accumulation creates shading and therefore will prevent sunlight reaching the cells.
 This results in poor system perfomance, loss of efficiency and a loss of financial return for the owner and investor of solar energy.

 Maintains your warranty

 Extends the life of your investment

 Gives you peace of mind

 This is a myth!
 When a panel is called self cleaning and maintenance free, it tends to mean that the surface is hydrophobic; meaning water droplets cannot stick to the surface.
 In essence, these surfaces aren’t exactly self-cleaning and maintenance free.
-They reduce mineral residue that can block the sun reaching the cells, however, in a dusty environment a single solar cell can become inefficient and this will affect the performance of the rest of the cells within the panel.
-This is because they are wired in series, thus if one cell is shaded then the output of the entire panel is lower as a result.
+They reduce mineral residue that can block the sun reaching the cells, however, in a dusty environment a single solar cell within the panel can become inefficient and this will affect the performance of the rest of the cells within the panel.
+As they are wired in series, if one cell is shaded, then the output of the entire panel is lower as a result.

-Rain alone is not enough to ensure the solar module is free from a build-up of dirt throughout one year let alone the modules lifetime.
+Rain alone is not enough to ensure the solar panel is free from a build-up of dirt throughout one year, let alone the lifetime of the panels.

 Manufacturers state that dirty solar panels will result in a loss of output and may also affect your warranty.